What are the signs of Intellectual Disability?

 • Recognize that parents and other caregivers can aid in improving a person with an intellectual disability's functioning.

-• Use visual aids, such as a picture or hands-on materials, to demonstrate concepts as clearly as possible rather than giving spoken instructions.
+• Use visual aids, such as a picture or hands-on materials, to demonstrate concepts as clearly as possible rather than giving verbal instructions.

-• Divide new and more difficult jobs into easier steps.
+• Divide new and more difficult tasks into easier steps.

 • Assess the child's progress at school and at home in collaboration with teachers and academic support personnel.